Dr Sarah Bendall

 Location: ACU Melbourne Campus

-Sarah A. Bendall is a Research Fellow at the Gender and Women's History Research Centre in the Institute for Humanities and Social Sciences.
-She is a material culture historian whose research examines the roles of gender in the production, trade and consumption of global commodities and fashionable consumer goods between 1500-1800.
+Sarah A. Bendall FRHistS is a senior lecturer at the Gender and Women's History Research Centre in the Institute for Humanities and Social Sciences.
+She is a material culture historian whose research examines the roles of women in the production, trade and consumption of global commodities and fashionable consumer goods between 1500-1800.
+She has expertise in seventeenth-century dress and recreative methodologies, such as historical dress reconstruction.

 She is a co-investigator on the UK Arts and Humanities Research Council's Making Historical Dress Network.